groggero95/tsca/REPORT.md

 ##### C

-The c attack code is composed by:
+The C attack code is composed by:
 * header file [panda4x4.h]: it's where the main attack parameters are set (see [Launch the attack](#launch-the-attack) section);
 * source file [panda4x4.c]: include the attack algorithm is the `main()`, but nothing has to be modified.

-The C code has the following features:
+The C code has the following characteristics:
-* aa
-* bb
+* reads the time and the plaintext files;
+* applies a filter on the read data (if set, only for OS samples);
+* goes through the attack algorithm explained before;
+* prints to screen live updates on the status of the attack, step by step;
+* does not implement backtracking.
+If the attack is unsuccessful, just notifies it at the end.

 ### Attack results